superfly/docs/flyctl/cmd/flyctl_planetscale_create.md

 ## See Also

-* [flyctl extensions planetscale](/docs/flyctl/extensions-planetscale/)	 - Provision and manage PlanetScale MySQL databases
+* [flyctl planetscale](/docs/flyctl/planetscale/)	 - Provision and manage PlanetScale MySQL databases